 Once you have completed your order, an order confirmation will be sent to your email address.
 In the confirmation, you will find all information about the products, prices, billing, and shipping address.
-If something is wrong with your order, please contact us by e-mail at email@example.com or call 010-178 30 40.
+If something is wrong with your order, please get in touch with us by e-mail at email@example.com.
 You must be 18 years old or have a guardian's approval when ordering.
 The order confirmation is always sent automatically to the customer’s specified e-mail after ordering, thus ensuring that the information also comes to the customer.

-All items are shipped with DHL and our normal delivery times are 1-3 business days.
+All items are shipped with DHL, and our standard delivery times are 8-12 business days.
 NOTE!
 Orders made on weekends will be sent no earlier than Monday.
-If delays in delivery should occur (without having notified you of any longer delivery time) please contact us directly at e-mail firstname.lastname@example.org.
+If delivery delays should occur (without having notified you of any longer delivery time), don't hesitate to contact us directly at e-mail firstname.lastname@example.org.

 The prices in the store are stated in Euros (EUR).
-We reserve the right to change prices as a result of price changes from supplier, field prints in the price list, and errors in prices due to incorrect information and reserves the right to adjust the price
+We reserve the right to change prices due to price changes from suppliers, field prints in the price list, and errors in prices due to incorrect information and reserve the right to adjust the price.

 We use Stripe (credit card) and PayPal on our international site.

-At Flowlife you always have a satisfied customer guarantee, which means that from the date of purchase you can test and use the product for 100 days and then return if you were not satisfied.
+At Flowlife, you always have a 100-day risk-free trial, which means that from the date of purchase, you can test and use the product for 100 days and then return if you are unsatisfied.
 When using the Customer Satisfaction Guarantee, the full amount is always refunded.
-Flowlife also pays any shipping costs.
+Flowlife also pays for shipping costs.

 Link to our https://www.flowlife.com/eu/gdpr/